jukod/jukod.github.io/ncpc2025/index.md

 NCPC 2025 @ Jönköping University
 ================================

-__Currently a maybe...__
-This is a draft of the info on the competition.

 This page has
 __information for those attending NCPC 2025 at the [Jönköping University][] site__.
 For those attending in other sites,